LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces and in
+This Code of Conduct applies both within project spaces and in pub